SOLID POD SERVER CREATION ON A RASPBERRY PI

 ExecStart=/usr/bin/solid start -v

-I then added a symlink using the following code
+Then add a symlink using the following code

 ln -s /lib/systemd/system/solid.service /etc/systemd/system/multi-user.target.wants/